boustrophedon/boustrophedon.github.io/pelican/posts/drafts/pair_programming_with_screen.md

 Suppose you want to pair program with someone remotely.
 You could use one of several online in-browser services or IDE plugins, but if your environment is special or you need access to some resources behind a VPN, these solutions may not work for you.

-Screen is a tool originally from 1987 that allows you to run multiple terminals in one session.
+Screen is a tool that allows you to run multiple terminals in one session.
 It's particularly useful on servers, where you can leave your session running after disconnecting in the same way that when you put your laptop to sleep, all your windows are still there when you open it back up.
-Tmux is a similar (but released 20 years later and so makes a less interesting title) program that's also popular.
+Tmux is a similar (but released 20 years later and so makes a less interesting title) program that's probably more popular, and also supports multiuser access but with less sophisticated access controls.

 We're going to use screen's multiuser feature to share the same screen session across two ssh sessions, letting two people interact remotely with the same shell at the same time.
 You could pair program by having each person type alternating letters if you really wanted.

 ## Why

-Why not.
+Why not?
 Maybe you don't like screensharing because your Spotify playlist is full of Taylor Swift, or your OnlyFans notifications will give away your secret NASCAR hobby.
 Maybe you're actually swapping who's typing frequently.
 Maybe you can't program without your One True Vim Configuration.

 ## Prerequisites setup